Difference Between Ionic and Covalent Bond

 A covalent bond is a type of chemical bond between molecules that leads to the formation of a covalent compound.

-The bonding occurs by sharing of electron pairs and this sharing of electrons occurs for maintaining the chemical balance between the molecules or atoms.
+Bonding occurs by sharing of electron pairs, and this sharing of electrons occurs to maintain the chemical balance between the molecules or atoms.

 The sharing of electrons between two unstable molecules creates a stable valence shell in both molecules.

-When both the atoms have reached their full valence state, the bond is formed between the two atoms or molecules.
+When both atoms have reached their full valence state, a bond is formed between the two atoms or molecules.

 The shared pair of electrons is present between both atoms to maintain the stability of the compound.